 - 1. Students are required to maintain a cumulative QPA of 3.0 or higher to continue and/or graduate from the PA Program. - 2.
 Students must obtain a minimum grade of "B-" (80%) in all PAS letter graded courses and a "P" in all PAS pass/fail graded courses. - 3.
 Students must adhere to the Standards of Professional Conduct for the Physician Assistant Student.
-Please refer to the sections entitled "Standards of Professional Conduct for the Physician Assistant Student and Academic Integrity" of this handbook.
+Please refer to the sections titled Standards of Professional Conduct for the Physician Assistant Student and Academic Integrity of this handbook.

-Students who fail to achieve a cumulative QPA at letter graded PAS courses or "P" in pass/fail grad Academic Appeals Committee.
-Please refer to th Integrity Compliance Policy, Probation, Dismissa information. ed PAS course may present his/he Standards of Professional Cond er case before the duct and Academic Student Name (PRINT) Student Signature Date
+Students who fail to achieve a cumulative QPA and cumulative science QPA of 3.0, a grade of "B-" in letter graded PAS courses or "P" in pass/fail graded PAS course may present his/her case before the Academic Appeals Committee.
+Please refer to the Standards of Professional Conduct and Academic Integrity Compliance Policy, Probation, Dismissal and Appeals sections of this handbook for further information.

-Alison Ismael 7/2024
+Student Name (PRINT)

-Faculty Witness
+Student Signature